Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Transfer Credit and Course Association

 A student entering a UWS program may request credit from prior institutions to count toward the UWS degree (transfer credit).
 A student must request evaluation of transfer credit during the application process.
 UWS limits the number of transfer credits that can be applied to a degree.
-Refer to the transfer credit section for each academic college within this catalog and Policy 2007 Transfer Credit.

 A student who completed a UWS degree may have some courses applied toward another UWS program if the course(s) meet requirements of the new program (course association).
 UWS limits the number of credits that can be associated between completed degrees.
 A student who entered a UWS academic program but who does not earn a degree, and who ceases enrollment in the first program and subsequently enrolls in a different UWS program, may associate all courses that apply to the new academic program, without limit.
-Refer to the transfer credit section for each academic college within this catalog and Policy 2007 Transfer Credit.

 Course Registration and Enrollment Confirmation